johnwcowan/r7rs-work/UrisCowan.md

 `(uri-parse-data `*uri-object*`)`

-If the `scheme` component of *uri-object* is not `"data"`, returns two values, both `#f`.
+If the `scheme` component of *uri-object* is not `"data"`, returns three values, all `#f`.
-Otherwise, returns a media type as the first value and decoded data as the second value, according to the rules of [RFC 2397](https://tools.ietf.org/html/rfc2397).
+Otherwise, returns a media type as the first value, an alist mapping strings to strings representing the media type parameters as the second value, and decoded data as the third value, according to the rules of [RFC 2397](https://tools.ietf.org/html/rfc2397).
 If the media type begins with `text`, the decoded data is a string according to the specified encoding;